-The center erupts in colors.
+The famous Adam and Eve painting center erupts in colors.
 They are, not soothing, despite that.
 This is because at the top of the centerpiece and to the mid right of it, we can see two heads.
 However, distorted they are, they are heads with barely recognizable bodies.
 Adam and Eve have melded into one grotesque whole and have been rendered faceless and unidentifiable.
 The merry colors they wear is futile.
 It does not hide their suffering.
-Ultimately, this is not about Adam and Eve but about the artist.
+Ultimately, this is not about Adam and Eve oil painting but about the artist.
 Virtosu anguish or his existential angst finds expression in this oil painting.
 Sadly, it reminds viewers of their own tortured selves and their attempts to hide it.
 It is, thus, that we connect with this painting.
+The artist states it took 3 years for the creation of Adam and Eve painting.

 Certainly, the above interpretation is highly subjective as we are in the realm of abstract art.
 Another person may reflect upon it and interpret it as a beautiful swirl of colors.
 This is both the wealth and the power of abstract painting; it makes room for subjective interpretations.